cthrash/project-oxford-cpp/weblm/Windows/Sample-Console/WordSplitter/README.md

 Web Language Model (WebLM) Sample Application
 ========================

-WordSplitter is sample command-line tool to demonstrate the use of the [Project Oxford](<https://projectoxford.ai>) C++ WebLM ClientLibrary.
+WordSplitter is a sample command-line tool to demonstrate the use of the [Project Oxford](<https://projectoxford.ai>) C++ WebLM ClientLibrary.

 This tool shows you to use the breakIntoWords method.